PiaCuk/distillistic/README.md

 ![Logo](./distillistic_logo.png)

 ## Knowledge distillation algorithms in PyTorch
-This repository holds the source code to Pia Čuk's Master thesis on knowledge distillation algorithms for deep neural networks.
+This repository holds the source code for Pia Čuk's Master thesis on knowledge distillation algorithms for deep neural networks.
 The title of the thesis and abstract can be found below.

 ## Greater than the Sum of its Parts?
 A Realistic Perspective on Online Distillation for Efficient Deep Learning
 ### Abstract